clintjb/clintjb.github.io/_pages/mba.md

 permalink: /mba/
 image: '/images/headers/mba.jpg'
 ---
-As someone who has spent their professional life devoted to reducing costs out of operations; a cost-conscious ethos becomes quite ingrained.
-Challenging the 100% solution to find the best "bang for the buck" is part of my role and what I do on an allmost daily basis.
+As someone who has dedicated their professional life to reducing operational costs, a cost-conscious ethos is deeply ingrained in me.
+Challenging the 100% solution to find the best 'bang for the buck' is a core part of my role and something I do almost daily.

-It was with this mindset I approached the challenge to study an MBA that would also work with my family and travel constraints.
-Online degree programmes have been around for years, and distance learning as a whole is much older.
-So with the increase in online course popularity/availability; I decided to look into the feasibility of being able to blend together an online MBA developed entirely out of MOOCs from some of the worlds top business programmes.
+It was with this mindset that I approached the challenge of pursuing an MBA that would also accommodate my family and travel commitments.
+While online degree programs and distance learning have existed for years, the recent surge in online course popularity and availability led me to explore the feasibility of building an MBA entirely from MOOCs offered by some of the world's top business programs.

-After doing some research into the curriculum of some reputable university’s (Harvard / Berkeley / Wharton / Stanford etc) I have come to the following list of course content that needs to be covered as the “core curriculum”
+After researching the curricula of reputable universities like Harvard, Berkeley, Wharton, and Stanford, I identified the following core curriculum:

 * Accounting
 * Business Strategy